elqal3awii/WebSecurity-Academy-with-Python/Access control vulnerabilities/Multi-step process with no access control on one step/README.md

 ```
 1. Logging in as wiener..
 OK
 2. Upgrading wiener to be an admin bypassing the first step..
 OK
-🗹 Check your browser, it should be marked now as solved
+🗹 The lab should be marked now as solved
 ```